PythonOptimizers/pykrylov/README.rst

 Krylov methods are used depending on the properties of the matrix A. Typically, only matrix-vector products with A are required at each iteration.
 Some methods require matrix-vector products with the transpose of A when the latter is not symmetric.
-For more information on Krylov methods, see for instance [Kelley]_.
+For more information on Krylov methods, see the references below.

 PyKrylov does not rely on any particular dense or sparse matrix package because all matrix-vector products are handled as operators, i.e., the user supplies